Does Rice have Arsenic in It?

 Rice: Still Part of a Balanced Plant-Based Diet

-Is rice plant-based?
-It continues to have an honored place in a plant-based diet.
+Whole-grain brown rice continues to have an honored place in a plant-based diet.
 That is, as long as it’s properly sourced and prepared, and consumed in moderation.
 Rice is a good source of minerals, such as calcium and iron, and vitamins, such as niacin, riboflavin and Vitamin D.

 Brown rice is also a good source of fiber.
 The main thing is not to over-rely on rice, but to eat a varied diet.
 Incorporate healthy and nutritious rice alternatives such as quinoa, amaranth, teff, millet, buckwheat, corn, wheat, barley and rye into your diet.